timolesterhuis/diagnostics/README.rst

                                 t0=datetime(2019,1,1,8,5), # 2019-01-01 08:05
                                 name='battery life')

-Now we've got our battery life set to a specific day, and gave it a name.
+Now we've got our battery life set to a specific (start-)datetime, and gave it a name.
 Both will come in handy later.

 BooleanTimeSeries